RevBMcK/ProjectOne/README.md

 Outputs the player data from the POTD high-scores website into a table using SQL

-## Project 1
-- Project 1 will be a Scala console application that is retrieving data using Hive or MapReduce.
-Your job is to build a real-time news analyzer.
-This application should allow users to view the trending topics (e.g. all trending topics for news related to "politics", "tv shows", "movies", "video games", or "sports" only [choose one topic for project]).
-- You must present a project proposal to trainer and be approved before proceeding with project.

 ### MVP:
 - ALL user interaction must come purely from the console application
 - Hive/MapReduce must: